cetz-package/cetz/src/draw/shapes.typ

 /// ```
 ///
 /// Note that two of the three angle arguments (`start`, `stop` and `delta`) must be set.
-/// The current position `()` gets updated to the arc's end coordinate (anchor `arc-end`).
+/// The current position `()` gets updated to the arc's end coordinate (anchor `"arc-end"`).
 ///
 /// - position (coordinate): Position to place the arc at.
 /// - start (auto,angle): The angle at which the arc should start.
 Remember that `0deg` points directly towards the right and `90deg` points up.
 /// - stop (auto,angle): The angle at which the arc should stop.
 /// - delta (auto,angle): The change in angle away start or stop.
 /// - name (none,str):
-/// - anchor (none, str):
+/// - anchor (none,str):
 /// - ..style (style):
 ///
-/// ## Styling
+/// ### Styling
 /// *Root*: `arc`\
-/// - radius (number, array) = 1: The radius of the arc.
+/// - radius (number,array) = 1: The radius of the arc.
 An elliptical arc can be created by passing a tuple of numbers where the first element is the x radius and the second element is the y radius.
 /// - mode (str) = "OPEN": The options are: `"OPEN"` no additional lines are drawn so just the arc is shown; `"CLOSE"` a line is drawn from the start to the end of the arc creating a circular segment; `"PIE"` lines are drawn from the start and end of the arc to the origin creating a circular sector.
 /// - update-position (bool) = true: Update the current canvas position to the arc's end point (anchor `"arc-end"`).
 This overrides the default of `true`, that allows chaining of (arc) elements.
 ///
-/// ## Anchors
+/// ### Anchors
 /// Supports border and path anchors.
 /// - **arc-start**: The position at which the arc's curve starts, this is the default.
 /// - **arc-end**: The position of the arc's curve end.